TOP 11 European Destinations for Christmas City Breaks

 From Bruges go to Ghent.
-There are fewer people here than in Bruges, and has a medieval charm to it.
-Get lost in the old streets, go to the fair and try the “Gents noses” – fruit candies that are sold only in Belgium.
+There will be fewer people than in Bruges and a much more medieval charm.
+Get lost on the old streets, go to the fair and try the “Gents noses” – fruit candies that are sold only in Belgium.

-Budapest Fair: November 9 – January 1.
-Also make sure you visit the Szechenyi SPA – the largest public bath!
+For sure you have to visit Szechenyi SPA – the largest public bath!
+Check more options here.

-The capital Nicosia might not have any snow during Christmas, but it is, a very festive place to be.
-Cyprus is known for it’s warm family traditions, with special and interesting customs, filled with many various events for all ages.
-It is also known for it’s delicious tastes too.
-The Fairyland Christmas Fair in Nicosia opens its doors to visitors with access to 15,000 square meters of Christmas spirit.
+The Fairyland Christmas Market in Nicosia opens its doors to visitors with access to 15,000 square meters of Christmas spirit.
 The fair offers many interesting events for adults and children and presents concerts of popular Greek and Cypriot singers.

-The Nicosia Fair: November 17 – January 7.
-During holidays you have a great opportunity to rent a car (left-hand traffic) and visit fabulous Christmas cities such as Limassol, Paphos or Larnaca.
-For more options for special tours, check here.
+During holidays you have a great opportunity to rent a car (left-hand traffic) and visit fabulous Christmas cities as Limassol, Paphos or Larnaca.
+Another option is to take some tours, check here.

 In addition, if you wish to make a day trip to the Troodos Mountains in winter, you can even go skiing or snowboarding on one of the four ski slopes, and also feel the almost Tyrolean atmosphere of mountain villages.

 LIKE IT?
 PIN IT!